top of page

 Volunteering

 Anyone who is not testing is welcome to volunteer.
-If you know of someone who would like to volunteer, please have them go to volunteer form to sign up.
+If you know of someone who would like to volunteer, please have them go to https://www.everythingdogco.com/events to sign up with the online form.
+They can also contact Barb Sahl at the.elemental.dog@gmail.com with questions.
+Your time and effort are GREATLY appreciated!

 Veterinarians